mateosss/matter/README.md

 - `--fontfile/-ff`: The `.ttf` path
-- `--fontname/-fn`: The name of the font, in this case `Cinzel Regular` but could be `Open Sans Bold` (*Tip: If you don't know the font name, you can specify any name, go to the grub, press C to open console, and type lsfonts to list the font names*)
+- `--fontname/-fn`: The name of the font, in this case `Cinzel Regular` but could be `Open Sans Bold` (*Tip: If you don't know the font name, you can specify any name, go to the grub, press C to open console, and type `lsfonts` to list the font names*)
 - `--fontsize/-fs`: By default it is 32, recommended values are multiples of 4.
 - `--font/-f`: This argument is not used in this example as it is used to select prepackaged fonts.
-Note that after giving a ttf file to `-ff`, matter will save it as a prepackaged font, so it can be accessed with this flag.
+Note that after giving a ttf file to `-ff`, matter will save it as a prepackaged font, so it could be referenced later on with this flag.
 See prepackaged (available) fonts at the end of `--help/-h` output

 *Tip: [Google Fonts](https://fonts.google.com/) is a good place to get fonts*

 ## Colors

-You can specify 4 colors `--foreground/-fg`, `--background/-bg`,
-`--iconcolor/-ic` and `--highlight/-hl` (selected text color), there are some Material Design colors prepackaged that you can see at the end of the `--help/-h` output, you can also specify custom colors.
+You can specify the color of 4 elements: `--foreground/-fg`, `--background/-bg`, `--iconcolor/-ic` and `--highlight/-hl` (selected text color), there are some Material Design colors prepackaged that you can see at the end of the `--help/-h` output, you can also specify custom colors.
 Here is an example of